looeee/discoverthreejs-site/markdown/book/first-steps/first-scene.md

 {{< figure src="first-steps/rendered_scene_canvas.svg" alt="A basic scene" lightbox="true" >}}

 Before we get started on the code, let's look at the basic components that make up every three.js app.
 First, there's the scene, camera, and renderer, which form the basic scaffolding of the application.
-Next, there's the HTML {{< link path="/book/first-steps/app-structure/#adding-a-three-js-scene-to-the-page" title="`<canvas>` element" >}}, where we see the results.
+Next, there's the HTML [`<canvas>` element]({{< relref "/book/first-steps/app-structure#adding-a-three-js-scene-to-the-page" >}} "`<canvas>` element"), where we see the results.
 Last but not least, there's a visible object such as a mesh.
 With the exception of the canvas (which is specific to the browser), an equivalent to each of these components can be found in any 3D graphics system, making the knowledge you'll gain in these pages highly transferable.

 ### The Scene: a Tiny Universe